chickadeebird/DenoiserSuite/README.md

 This is a Pixinsight script for denoising both linear and nonlinear images.
 The denoising system was setup to manage the denoising of both linear and nonlinear images similarly.
 The denoising is based on the training of 3 different convolutional neural networks.
 There are currently 3 networks included in this suite.

+The algorithms should all work both with and without a GPU, although GPU acceleration greatly enhances the speed of the denoisers.

 # Algorithm A

 This algorithm is the fastest of all the algorithms in this suite, but potentially at very low and very high levels of noise it sometimes incompletely denoises the image.